Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Reviews: PCA, K-means, Rcut, and LE

-The formulation (\ref{equ:Eckart-Young}) has the following interpretations: each sample in $A$ is approximated by a dictionary representation, e.g. $A_i\approx DX_i$, namely a linear combination of atoms (columns) of dictionary $D$ using the code $X_i$.
-When orthonormality is imposed on $X$, the optimal dictionary comes from linear combinations of samples, $D^*=AX^{*T}$.
-Then $A_i\approx AX^{*T}X_i^*$, i.e. $A_i$ can be approximated by a linear combination of the whole data set with weight vector $X^{*T}X_i^*$.
-So the Gram matrix of codes $X^{*T}X^*$ encodes linear data relationship within rank $r$ limitation.
+In this paper, we take (\ref{equ:Eckart-Young}) as the formulation of PCA.
+It has the following interpretations: 1) each sample is approximated by a dictionary representation, e.g., $A_i\approx DX_i$, namely a linear combination of the atoms (columns) of dictionary $D$ with the codes $X_i$.
+2) The dictionary in turn comes from the linear combinations of the samples with transpose of the codes, $D^*=AX^{*T}$.
+3) Eliminating the dictionary, we have $A_i\approx A(X^{*T}X_i^*)$, i.e., $A_i$ can be approximated by a linear combination of the whole data set with weight vector $X^{*T}X_i^*$.
+The Gram matrix of codes, $X^{*T}X^*$, encodes a linear relationship of the data within rank-$r$ limitation.